arget13/DDexec/README.md

 Despite this, this technique has been thought and developed by me independently in its entirety.
 I have also gone much further creating an easy to use implementation and avoiding the `memfd_create() + execve()` technique (which is very noisy).
 Also, an error committed in their version is to rely on a GOT overwrite, when most of the current compilations of dd are **full RelRO**.
 Anyway, I hope I will be able to spread the use of this technique much further.

+I would like to thank [David Buchanan](https://github.com/DavidBuchanan314) because [this tweet](https://twitter.com/David3141593/status/1386661837073174532) made me realize how stupid I was for not noticing that `mem` allowed to write to non-writable pages, hence making the ROP unnecessary.
+This also has the effect of making a lot more easier to port to another architectures.

 I would like to thank [Carlos Polop](https://github.com/carlospolop), a great pentester and better friend, for making me think about this subject, and for his helpful feedback and interest, oh and the name of the project.
 I am sure that if you are reading this you have already used his awesome tool [PEASS](https://github.com/carlospolop/PEASS-ng) and found helpful some article in his book [HackTricks](https://book.hacktricks.xyz).
 Also thank him for helping me with the talk at the [RootedCon 2022](https://rootedcon.com).

 ## Now what?